Friedrich Welwitsch

-Friedrich Martin Josef Welwitsch (25 February 1806 – 20 October 1872) was an Austrian explorer and botanist who in Angola was the first European to describe the plant Welwitschia mirabilis.
+Friedrich Martin Josef Welwitsch (25 February 1806 – 20 October 1872) was an Austrian Empire explorer and botanist who in Angola was the first European to describe the plant Welwitschia mirabilis.
 His report received wide attention among the botanists and general public, comparable only to the discovery of two other plants in the 19th century, namely Victoria amazonica and Rafflesia arnoldii.

 In Angola, Welwitsch also discovered Rhipsalis baccifera, the only cactus species naturally occurring outside the New World.
 It was found a few years later in Sri Lanka too, which reignited the now already one-and-a-half-century-old debate on the origin of cacti in Africa and Asia.
 At the time, the debate concluded with the conviction of numerous authors that they were introduced and spread by migratory birds.

 Among the botanists, Welwitsch is also known after his descriptions of numerous other plants, for example Cyphostemma macropus (common name: Butter Tree), Tavaresia angolensis (common name: Devil's Trumpet), Dorstenia psilurus, Sarcocaulon mossamedense, Acanthosicyos horridus, Pachypodium namaquanum and Pachypodium lealii.
 The earthstar fungus Geastrum welwitschii, a species he collected in Portugal, is named in his honor.

 Botanical specimens collected by Welwitsch are now found in herbaria around the world, including the Natural History Museum, London, Kew Herbarium, the National Museum of Natural History and the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.